In the Heat of the Sun: Financing

+Adaption and themes

 Jiang Wen's adaptation diverges significantly from Wang Shuo's original novel.
 American critic Derek Elley noted that Jiang Wen's adaption altered "some 70% of the original" novel and adds " a mass of personal memories."

+Jiang Wen explained that Wild Beast evoked many of his own personal memories.
+Jiang Wen praised Wang Shuo's portrayal of a boy's maturation and noted that he was primarily interested in depicting the process of growing up—the transformation of a boy into a man.
+He stated that he "did not intend to make a Cultural Revolution film" and emphasized that the novel served primarily as a catalyst for his own recollections, with the film ultimately becoming a story drawn from his own life.
+At the same time, he acknowledged that the period could not be avoided entirely, as it formed the backdrop of his own youth and personal experiences.
+As Jiang Wen remarked, "we began to change during that time," making the Cultural Revolution an unavoidable historical setting for the story, even as the film focuses on memory, adolescence, and personal experience rather than political commentary.

 Several characters and events were softened or reimagined.
 As Daniel Vukovich, author of China and Orientalism: Western Knowledge Production and the PRC observed, the film reframes its characters as "a small group of male friends, plus one female comrade" instead of "violent hooligans."
 Mi Lan, a girl the boys idolize, is even given more screen time and emotional focus in the film than in the novel.
-In general, Jiang Wen downplays ideological critique and heightens nostalgia: his youths are mischievous and romantic rather than hard-bitten and angry.
+In general, Jiang Wen downplays ideological critique and heightens nostalgia.
+Under this perspective of "screening nostalgia," his youths are shaped into mischievous and romantic individuals, rather than hard-bitten and angry ones.

-These changes alter the story's tone and focus.
-The novel's raw, cynical snapshot of alienated youth becomes, in the film, a wistful coming-of-age reminiscence.
-Scholars note that In the Heat of the Sun takes on a "somewhat celebratory tone," unlike the accusatory or tragic styles of earlier Cultural Revolution films.
-In other words, Jiang's movie looks back on the era with warmth and nostalgia, even as it recalls youthful chaos.
-While Wild Beast emphasized disillusionment and streetwise cynicism, In the Heat of the Sun emphasizes friendship, romance, and the bittersweet loss of innocence.
-Critics point out that because Jiang reshaped the novel around his own memories, the film downplays some of the novel's harsher elements and reframes the group's adventures as poignant childhood memories.
-This shift in emphasis – from the novel's edgy, hooligan-inflected tone to the film's nostalgic, exuberant style – changes the impact of the story.
-The film feels more sentimental and personal, whereas the novel felt more confrontational and rawer.